chipsalliance/firrtl-spec/spec.md

 into a BMC formula which encodes a state-transition system version of the design using one of the formal backends (targetting either BTOR2 or SMTLib).
 Formal tests have 3 operands:
-- A symbol that the test can be referred to with.\
+- A name that the test can be referred to with.\
 - The name of the formal test harness module.\
-- A bound for the bounded model checking problem, which refers to the maximum bound k used to check the bounded model checking formula.
-This means that given a bound k, the BMC formula will be checked for all unrollings of the resulting state-transition system of depths 1 through k.
+- A positive integer bound for the test.
+This number indicates the depth to which the model will be checked.
-This bound is a strictly positive integer.

 ``` firrtl
 FIRRTL version 4.0.0